 The team was created in 2004 after the 5th International Conference of the Utopian Studies Society / Europe held in Porto.
 This event brought together a concentration of Portuguese academics working in the field of Utopian Studies.
 After the conference, researchers from four Portuguese universities – Porto, New University of Lisbon, Coimbra and Aveiro – created the Mapping Dreams: British and North American Utopianism project (later shortened to Mapping Utopianisms).

 From the outset, the team has networked with foreign research centres and academics affiliated to the universities of Bologna (Italy) and Limerick (Ireland).
 Further to this, it has developed collaborative work with the universities of Carlos III (Madrid), Lublin (Poland), Cyprus, Campinas (Brazil), Federal de Alagoas (Brazil) and the Central European University (Hungary).
-The team is also closely connected with the Utopian Studies Society / Europe, having hosted not only in Porto the 2004 international annual conference, but also that held in 2009.
-CETAPS will also host the 2016 international conference, meant to commemorate the 500 th anniversary of the publication of Thomas More’s Utopia, in Lisbon
+The team is also closely connected with the Utopian Studies Society / Europe, having hosted three international anual conferences in 2004 (Porto), in 2009 (Porto) and 2016 (Lisbon)

-Over this period, the team has benefited from the work of young researchers who became involved in the group’s activities when they were studying on MA courses and are now either holders of PhDs or are preparing their Doctoral dissertations .
+Over this period, the team has benefited from the work of young researchers who became involved in the research area’s activities when they were studying on MA courses and are now either holders of PhDs or are preparing their Doctoral dissertations.
 The energy and diversity of interests of this taskforce of young researchers have influenced the new research directions the team is currently taking.
 If, in the past, attention has been paid mainly to literary utopianism, the team is now investing in a systematic examination of the way utopianism has influenced, in recent decades, the construction of contemporary thought.
 The scope of the research has been broadened, and attention is now being paid to artistic areas where both utopian and dystopian thought predominates.
-Thus, the research corpus includes not only the texts that fall into the category of what we would call conventional literary utopianism (following the narrative structure defined by More), but also other literary forms, from graphic novels to hyperutopias (literary texts posted on the Internet), from film to theatre, from installations to the performing arts.
+Thus, the research corpus includes not only the texts that fall into the category of what we would call conventional literary utopianism (following the narrative structure defined by More), but also other literary forms, from graphic novels to hyperutopias (literary texts posted on the Internet) and to fan fiction.
 A new line of research has also been created to study the intersection between Utopian Studies and Food Studies, and is now providing the theoretical framework for the research projects of some of the young researchers.
-As a result of this new interest, the team members are now involved in the organization of the annual conference of EurSafe – European Society for Agricultural and Food Ethics, to be held in Porto in September 2016, and more recently of the More Meals to Come International Conference held in Porto in March 2019.
+As a result of this new interest, the team members were involved in the organization of the annual conference of EurSafe – European Society for Agricultural and Food Ethics, held in Porto in September 2016, and more recently of the More Meals to Come International Conference held in Porto in March 2019.

-The Mapping Dreams team has also created Spaces of Utopia: An Electronic Journal, published annually since 2004 by the Digital Library of the Faculty of Arts and Humanities of the University of Porto.
-The editorial responsibility for the annual publication of the journal is undertaken alternately by the senior members of the team.
+The Mapping Utopianisms team has also created Spaces of Utopia: An Electronic Journal, published annually from 2004 to 2014 by the Digital Library of the Faculty of Arts and Humanities of the University of Porto.
+The editorial responsibility for the annual publication of the journal was undertaken alternately by the senior members of the team.
 The team is now planning to launch a new version of the journal which will integrate CETAPS’ investment in the field of the Digital Humanities.

 For several years, the team has also invested in high impact outreach activities, of which Eurotopia 2100 (from 2008 to 2010) and PAN-Utopia 2100 (from 2012 onwards) are key examples.
-Currently, the team is coordinating, along with the Utopian Studies Society, “Utopia 500: A Commemorative Programme of the 500 anniversary of the Publication of Thomas More’s Utopia”.
-This programme has benefited from the work of a considerable number of ERASMUS + programme students that have been working / will work over 2016 at the University of Porto.
+In 2016, the team created, along with the Utopian Studies Society, “Utopia 500: A Commemorative Programme of the 500 anniversary of the Publication of Thomas More’s Utopia”.
+This programme benefited from the work of a considerable number of ERASMUS + programme students that did their Erasmus traineeship at the University of Porto.